 Voice of the Customer (VOC)

 An understanding of the needs of the customer is critical to the survival of most companies.
-The pace of change in today’s economy mandates that a company cannot rely on their past knowledge of the customer.
+The pace of change in today’s economy mandates that a company cannot rely on its past knowledge of the customer.
 A detailed plan to gather and collect customer needs and customer perceptions can be described as listening to the voice of the customer (VOC).
 This enables the organization to:

 - Make decisions on products and services